 Sometimes the hardest part about feeding your kids healthy snacks is thinking up ideas.
 Well, we feel your pain and we've got your back!
-Today, we'll be sharing mom- and kid-approved healthy snacks, along with a few helpful tips to get your kids to eat them.
-Keep on reading to learn more!
+Today, we'll be sharing mom- and kid-approved healthy snacks, along with a few helpful tips to get your picky eaters to eat them.
+Keep reading to learn more!

 HEALTHY SNACK IDEAS FOR KIDS

-Do you ever get into a snack rut at your house?
+Do you ever get stuck in a snack rut at your house?
 The struggle is REAL, but we're here to tell you that healthy snacking can be fun!
-Here are a few healthy snack ideas for you and your family.
+Here are a few snack ideas for you and your family:

-- Cheese: There are so many delicious cheese options!
-String cheese, Laughing Cow Cheese, Baby Bell Cheese, Motezzola balls, individually packaged cheese, the list could go on!
+- Cheese – There are so many delicious cheese options!
+String cheese, Laughing Cow Cheese, Baby Bell Cheese, Mozzarella balls, individually packaged cheese, the list could go on!
 To save money, try buying a large block of cheese and then slicing it into small sticks.

-- Raw sweet potatoes: Peel and slice like fries, then dip them in ranch.
+- Raw Sweet Potatoes – Peel and slice like fries, then dip them in ranch.
 (Everything is better with ranch, right?!)
-This is a yummy alternative if you are like me and don’t like carrots.
+This is a yummy alternative if your kids don’t like carrots.

-- Edamame (soy beans): You can go fresh or frozen.
-I've even heard of people eating them frozen!
+- Edamame – You can go fresh, but we've even heard of people eating them frozen!

-- Yogurt: Did you know you can freeze yogurt cups for a healthy frozen snack for your kids?
-Just stick a popsicle stick through the lid and stick them in the freezer.
-I've also made frozen yogurt bites and my kids loved them!
+- Yogurt – Did you know you can freeze yogurt cups for a healthy frozen snack for your kids?
+Just stick a popsicle stick through the lid and pop them in the freezer.
+You can also make frozen yogurt bites in an ice tray.
+Our kids love them!

-- Hard boiled eggs: Make a large batch in your Instant Pot to make it extra quick and easy!
+- Hard-Boiled Eggs – Make a large batch in your Instant Pot to make it extra quick and easy!
 Learn how to make the perfect hard-boiled egg.

 SNACKS FROM YOUR PANTRY

-- Raisins or other dried fruit: Individually wrapped raisin boxes are a great alternative to your average fruit snack.
-My daughter enjoys the regular raisins, craisins, or yogurt covered raisins.
-You can also save money buy buying a large canister of raisins and individually portioning them into small snack baggies.
+- Raisins or Dried Fruit – Individually-wrapped raisin boxes are a great alternative to your average fruit snack.
+You can also save money by buying a large canister of raisins and individually portioning them into small snack baggies.

-- Fruit leather: Try and find brands which contain no added sugar, like Stretch Island.
-You can also try making your own!
+- Fruit Leather – Try to find brands that contain no added sugar, like Stretch Island.
+You can also make your own fruit leather!

 HOW TO GET KIDS TO EAT HEALTHY SNACKS